-DBA – TRIPLE Award from Brittany Université, France; VERN’ University of Applied Sciences, Croatia; and UCAM – Universidad Católica San Antonio de Murcia, Spain
+DBA – TRIPLE Award from Brittany Université, France; VERN’ University, Croatia; and UCAM – Universidad Católica San Antonio de Murcia, Spain

-Please note that this Triple Award DBA is not available in the People’s Republic of China or Hong Kong
+Please note that this Triple Award DBA is not available in Mainland China

-The Doctorate in Business Administration (“DBA”) is a 120 ECTS credits (equivalent to 240 UK credits) programme.
-It allows students to achieve triple doctoral awards from (i) Brittany Université; (ii) VERN’ University of Applied Sciences; and (iii) UCAM – Universidad Católica San Antonio de Murcia.
-The programme will be managed and promoted by London Examinations Board for all off-campus delivery.
+The Doctor of Business Administration (“DBA”) is a 120 ECTS credits (equivalent to 240 UK credits) programme.
+It allows students to achieve triple doctoral awards from (i) Brittany Université; (ii) VERN’ University; and (iii) UCAM – Universidad Católica San Antonio de Murcia.
+The programme will be managed and promoted by London Examinations Board for all off-campus delivery

 Awards to be conferred

-Doctorate in Business Administration (DBA) awarded by VERN’ University of Applied Sciences – view sample certificate
+Doctor of Business Administration (DBA) awarded by VERN’ University – view sample certificate

-Doctorate in Business Administration (DBA) awarded by UCAM – Universidad Católica San Antonio de Murcia – view sample certificate
+Titulo Propio – Doctor of Business Administration (DBA) awarded by UCAM – Universidad Católica San Antonio de Murcia – view sample digital certificate

 Ability to plan and conduct research and evaluation studies with a clear purpose to improve educational lives of others and based on findings make recommendations to improve future educational practices.
 In designing this programme, the prior qualifications and corporate experiences of participants are taken into consideration in order to ensure the programme shall build on their prior knowledge and skills